lzhzh/KaqiCadModel/README.md

 # KaqiCadModel
 CAD drawing of kaqi robot.
+Edited by Solidworks.